 Day 5: Kyoto

-We’ll explore the Golden Pavilion, former retirement home of the Shogun, now a Buddhist temple.
+We’ll explore the Golden Pavilion, the former retirement home of the Shogun, now a Buddhist temple.

 At Nijo Castle we’ll see the Kyoto residence of the founder of the Edo Shogunate.
 In the evening we’ll explore the food district, Nishiki Market.